danbrakeley/frog/README.md

   - When there are parent/child relationships, the outermost parent adds their fields first, then the next outermost parent, etc.

 ## Release Notes

+### 0.9.0

+- API BREAKING CHANGES
+- `Logger` interface: removed `Log()`, added `LogImpl()`.
+  - It is likely the signature of LogImpl will change in the near future.
+- This is fallout from a large refactor to fix a bug when an `AnchoredLogger` wraps a `CustomizerLogger`
+  - `Anchored` was written back when it was the only child logger, and it did dumb things like traverse up the parent chain until it found a Buffered, then set that as its parent (ignoring anything between it and the Buffered).
+Also it kept a copy of the Buffered's Printer.
+  - Now all Loggers that wrap other loggers are expected to know their parent and pass through requests, making modifications as needed, until the request hits the root Logger.
+This is why LogImpl currently has the anchored line as a parameter.
+I hope to obfuscate this in the future.
+- Added an extra Customizer to the relevant tests, so going forward this case will be tested.

 ### 0.8.4